thatata/BRIEFVisualization/cameraarm/app/modeling_gui/README.md

 ## Building the project

-Note: If not using lab machine, remove the build folder entirely to configure with your own system and follow these instructions:
+Note: If not using lab machine, remove the build folder entirely (along with the CMakeLists.txt.user file in ```ModelingWindow/```) to configure with your own system and follow these instructions:
 ```
 $ cd cameraarm/app/modeling_gui/ModelingWindow
 $ mkdir build